gogopro-dev/MazeRunnerGame/README.md

 ## Game mechanics

 - The player has to find the key and bring it to the exit of the labyrinth, on his way he fights with monsters and collects items to power up.
+- `Darkness Mechanic`: The player has to stay in the light, otherwise he will take damage.
+- `Active items`: In the current state game has one active item: Fireball.
+It can be picked up like a collectable item, and used by pressing `Q`.
+It deals damage to the enemies and consumes stamina.
+- `Shop`: The player can buy items from the shop by pressing `SPACE`.
+The shop is located in the center of the labyrinth.
+Our game has basic currency that drops from destroyed loot containers.
+- `Stamina Mechanic`: enemies by default are faster than player so to create distance you will need to use your stamina to sprint.
+- `Item drop chance and loot containers`: there are a lot of destroyable vases, barrels and wooden boxes all around the map.
+They can drop basic currency as well as other different collectables
+- `Unique collectables`: there are currently 3 collectables that give you complicated buffs like vampiric chance, resurrection and sprint boost. *to learn more check configs for these items
 ## Controls

 - `WASD` (and arrows) - movement